heli-xu/findSVI/README.md

 - `get_svi()`: calculating SVI based on [CDC/ATSDR SVI
   documentation](https://www.atsdr.cdc.gov/placeandhealth/svi/data_documentation_download.html).

+In addition, there’s a 2-in-1 wrapper with extra features: \* `summarise_svi()`: retrieving US census data and calculate SVI for one or multiple year-state pair(s) at the same geography level.

-CDC/ATSDR releases SVI biannually at the counties/census tracts level for US or an individual state (which can be downloaded [here](https://www.atsdr.cdc.gov/placeandhealth/svi/data_documentation_download.html)). findSVI aims to support more flexible and specific SVI analysis with additional options for years (2014-2021) and geographic levels (eg.
+CDC/ATSDR releases SVI biannually at the counties/census tracts level for US or an individual state (which can be downloaded [here](https://www.atsdr.cdc.gov/placeandhealth/svi/data_documentation_download.html)). findSVI aims to support more flexible and specific SVI analysis with additional options for years (2012-2021) and geographic levels (eg.
 ZCTA/places, combining multiple states).

 ## Installation